CPNV-VIR1/les-jaquier/README.md

 * (maven v3.9 or later [official doc](https://maven.apache.org/download.cgi))
 * (JDK 17 [official doc](https://www.oracle.com/java/technologies/downloads/))

+### NOTE FOR WINDOWS USERS
+All curl commands are executed in GitBash and use mingw implementation (more close to UNIX one that powershell).
+See [Git for Windows](https://gitforwindows.org/) for more information and download.

 ## First build

+First, copy the '.env.example' to '.env' and set the environment variables for your needs (this will be mainly used for docker compose configuration and deployment).

 Note : To find out which version of jdk to install in your project, check the pom.xlm file!